-This very large shopping mall just opened in 2007.
+This huge shopping mall just opened in 2007.
 There are four floors, with more than 200 shops and over 30 restaurants and cafes.
-There is also some historical value behind the Palladium, as the foundations are associated with 12th century structures which have been integrated into the architecture of the shopping mall.
+There is also some historical value behind the Palladium, as the foundations are associated with 12th-century structures integrated into the architecture of the shopping mall.

 Location: Namesti Republiky 1, Prague 1.
 Getting there: Metro B to Námestí Republiky, www.palladiumpraha.cz